Chiral drugs: Racemic drugs

-For many years scientists in drug development have been blind to the three-dimensional consequences of stereochemistry, chiefly due to the lack of technology for making enantioselective investigations.
+For many years scientists in drug development were unaware of the three-dimensional consequences of stereochemistry, chiefly due to the lack of technology for making enantioselective investigations.
 Besides the thalidomide tragedy, another event that raised the importance of issues of stereochemistry in drug research and development was the publication of a manuscript in 1984 entitled, "Stereochemistry, a basis of sophisticated nonsense in pharmacokinetics and clinical pharmacology" by Ariëns.
 This article, and the series of articles that followed, criticized the practice of conducting pharmacokinetic and pharmacodynamic studies on racemic drugs and ignoring the separate contributions of the individual enantiomers.
-These papers have served to crystallize some of the important issues surrounding racemic drugs and stimulated much discussion in industry, government and academia.
+These papers have served to crystallize some of the important issues surrounding racemic drugs and stimulated much discussion in industry, government, and academia.

 Chiral pharmacology

 As a result of these criticisms and the renewed awareness of the three-dimensional effects of drug action fueled by the exponential explosion of chiral technology emerged the new area "stereo-pharmacology".
 A more specific term is "chiral pharmacology", a phrase popularized by John Caldwell.
 This field has grown itself into a specialized discipline concerned with the three-dimensional aspects of drug action and disposition.
 This approach essentially views each version of the chiral twins as separate chemical species.
 To express the pharmacological activities of each of the chiral twins two technical terms have been coined, eutomer and distomer.
 The member of the chiral twin that has greater physiological activity is referred to as the eutomer and the other one with lesser activity is referred to as distomer.
 It is generally understood that this reference is necessarily to a single activity being studied.
 The eutomer for one effect may well be the distomer when another is studied.
 The eutomer/distomer ratio is called the eudysmic ratio.